 Accessibility Support for Senders has been implemented throughout OneSpan Sign using the strategies, standards, and resources developed by the World Wide Web Consortium (W3C).
-Currently, OneSpan Sign adheres to the accessibility standards recommended by the 2.0 AA version of Web Content Accessibility Guidelines (WCAG), but in the near future we will meet the AAA standards, as well as the standards outlined by the 2.1 version of the WCAG at the AA level (and some guidelines at the AAA level).
+Currently, OneSpan Sign is almost compliant with the 2.0 AA version of the Web Content Accessibility Guidelines (WCAG).
+In the near future, we will meet the 2.1 version of the WCAG at the AA level (and some guidelines at the AAA level).

 - All OneSpan Sign features and actions are available through the use of keyboard (no need to use a mouse).

 - User interface pages are structured with hierarchical headers.

 - Informative images are also accompanied by descriptive text.